-Considering the demand-side aspects of market conduct, the competitiveness of a market can be gauged by the number and frequency of customers choosing to switch retailers.
-Customer switching data demonstrates the preparedness of consumers to seek more competitive service offerings, which acts as a catalyst for increasingly competitive and innovate offerings.
+competitive and innovative offerings.
 The quantitative analysis of switching behaviour will be considered together with qualitative research undertaken by the Commission on the experiences of customers in the retail market.
 This will help the Commission to assess the reasons for customer switching behaviour.
 For example, in a mature market, a slowdown in switching rates may be reflective of satisfied customers and thus effective competition.
 While the quality and comprehensiveness of demand-side data can vary, the Commission will consider various analytical processes and techniques to overcome such limitations.